-The window load-in is the bit new bands don’t expect.
+The load-in here can go through the windows.
 When the performance area is set at the front of the main room, the big sash windows open wide enough to pass kit straight through off the gravel - weather permitting - which beats threading flightcases around a fully-laid wedding breakfast.
 Peterstone Court sits on the A40 just east of Brecon, looking across the Usk valley to Pen-y-Fan, and the room takes a band well: good acoustics, a crowd that’s relaxed from the start because they’ve usually been on the estate since the day before.

 Peterstone Court at a glance